-In terms of maintenance of this system, "lock out tag out" safety protocol applies.
-This means that any time maintenance on this system is performed, the machine must be shut down, unplugged and tagged or labeled, explaining that maintenance is taking place.
+"Lock out, tag out" safety protocol applies for maintenance of this system.
+This means that any time maintenance on this system is performed, the machine must be shut down, unplugged, and tagged or labeled, explaining that maintenance is taking place.

-DenTech is not liable for any consequences arising from misuse of this system.
+DenTech Industrial is not liable for any consequences arising from misuse of this system.
 If you are unsure of whether you are qualified to use or maintain this system, please contact an electrician or other qualified professional for assistance.
 Failure to follow safety protocol for this and any other system could result in serious bodily harm or other injury.
-No responsibility is assumed by DenTech for any consequences arising out of the use of this material.
+No responsibility is assumed by DenTech Industrial for any consequences arising out of the use of this material.